SSWConsulting/SSW.Rules.Content/rules/bicep-do-you-use-user-defined-data-types/rule.md

 <!--endintro-->

-## Get Started

-[Bicep CLI version 0.12.X or higher](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install) is required to use this feature.

-## Pain

 When creating a cloud resource, numerous parameters are typically required for configuration and customization.
 Organizing and naming these parameters effectively is increasingly important.